Wnsn01/custom_paginated_datatable/README.md

 ## Usage
 1. Launch the app to view the default paginated data table.
+2. Scroll or drag the screen to view the whole paginated data table.
-2. Utilize search fields to filter student data.
+3. Utilize search fields to filter student data.
-3. Adjust the "Students Count" dropdown to change rows per page.
+4. Adjust the "Students Count" dropdown to change rows per page.
-4. Use checkboxes for multiple student selections.
+5. Use checkboxes for multiple student selections.

 ## Structure
 - 'main.dart': Entry point containing the app logic.